 The Power of Many: Restoring the Escalante

-The story of an extraordinary partnership to save one of the last free-flowing rivers in the West.
+How extraordinary forces came together to fight invasive species and save one of the last free-flowing rivers in the West.

 It was early fall in 2008.
 A small campfire crackled in the cool night air.
 Beneath swaying cottonwoods, a group of scientists gathered in a meadow outside the town of Boulder in southern Utah.
 They were beat.
 It had been a long day in the field, a “bioblitz” effort to document the native plants and animals of the Escalante River watershed.

 Linda Whitham, The Nature Conservancy’s Canyonlands Region Program Manager, and John Spence, a Chief Scientist with the National Park Service, slumped on camp chairs, reviewing the day’s finds.
 The watershed’s biodiversity was rich and exciting, but the scientists had noted something else as well—something alarming.

 “We started talking about the one issue that worried all of us,” recalls Whitham, “the spread of Russian olive and tamarisk throughout the watershed.
 It just felt like a runaway train.”

 She wasn’t exaggerating.
 Along the Escalante, a tributary to the Colorado River, these invasive plants were outcompeting native vegetation, obstructing water flows and reducing wildlife habitat.
 In a spectacular region treasured by locals and visitors alike, access to the river was quickly deteriorating.